badges/shields/doc/TUTORIAL.md

    The function is called once the data is retrieved from the API.
 7. We want to always see a badge regardless the input.
    In some cases the API may return an error or a HTTP status code indicating a client error or a server error e.g. if the query was invalid.
-The error is handled by the [checkErrorResponse](https://github.com/badges/shields/blob/8fcc13d5bced23f53c9f075e51b419060f6cc124/lib/error-helper.js#L8) function and a badge with a appropriate status is returned: "inaccessible"
+The error response is handled by the [checkErrorResponse](https://github.com/badges/shields/blob/8fcc13d5bced23f53c9f075e51b419060f6cc124/lib/error-helper.js#L8) function and a badge with a appropriate status is returned: "inaccessible"
    ![](https://img.shields.io/badge/docker_build-inaccessible-red.svg), "not found"